mathis-durand/honeypot-based-ctf/README.md

 Once you’ve identified the correct server, exploit its weaknesses, gain access, and escalate your privileges to root.
 Good luck, and be cautious!

-The challenge may take a few minutes to setup.
+The challenge may take a few minutes to set up.

 # Challenge host guide